-Within your 401(k) or other retirement account, you may be able to auto invest in a target date fund based on your age and risk tolerance.
+Within your 401(k) or other retirement accounts, you may be able to auto-invest in a target-date fund based on your age and risk tolerance.
 Contact your administrator to determine how to set this up.
 Systematic investing can help you avoid the trappings of believing that you can time the market or that you have any control over markets—which you don’t.

 The more you can systematize your savings and investing, the less room there may be for cognitive biases to come in and muck everything up.